CDRT/mk_docs/docs/guides/tbct_v2/tbct_v2_top.md

 - Exporting/importing BIOS settings (.ini) with optional encrypted Supervisor password.
 - Creating and importing password-change files.
 - Clearing or changing Supervisor password and fingerprint data.
-- Creating Intune-friendly artifacts (Win32 / Proactive Remediation) and optionally uploading via Microsoft Graph. (currently only available through the UI)
+- Creating Intune-friendly artifacts (Win32 / [Remediations](https://learn.microsoft.com/intune/intune-service/fundamentals/remediations)) and optionally uploading via Microsoft Graph. (currently only available through the UI)
 - Saving and restoring custom defaults.

 This solution can be used in combination with the [Lenovo BIOS Certificates Tool and Module](../lbct/index.md) for complete password-less management of BIOS settings on Lenovo commercial PCs.